magejosh/wizards-choice/README.md

-# Wizard's Choice - README
+# Wizard's Choice Web Application

-## Overview

-Wizard's Choice is a tactical choice-driven wizard duel game where strategic spell selection shapes your path to magical supremacy.
-This browser-based game features fast decisions, spell progression trees, and engaging magical battles with responsive visuals powered by ThreeJS.
+This is the web version of the Wizard's Choice game, a tactical choice-driven wizard duel game where strategic spell selection shapes your path to magical supremacy.

 ## Features